AI Security Threats: Washington 2026 Critical Alert

 - Incident playbooks: define AI-specific detection, legal review, comms, and customer notice triggers.

-- Compliance mapping: align to the NIST AI Risk Management Framework and CISA's Secure by Design guidance.
+- Compliance mapping: align to the NIST AI Risk Management Framework and CISA's Secure by Design guidance, and train regulatory teams via the AI Learning Path for Regulatory Affairs Specialists.

 Board questions to ask this quarter